unchain-tech/UNCHAIN-projects/docs/AVAX-AMM/ja/section-1/lesson-4_トークンの引出しを実装しよう.md

     );
   });

-  it("Should set the right number of amm details", async function () {
+  it('Should set the right number of amm details', async function () {
     const {
       amm,
       token0,